Naval grant to debloat software

-Undergraduate Computer Science majors at Binghamton become effective, versatile coders and software developers using the C, C++, Python, and Java programming languages; develop an important foundational understanding of algorithms, computer architecture, and operating systems; and advance to study other cutting-edge topics including machine learning, cybersecurity, cloud computing, data science, mobile computing, and more.
-The Computer Science Program is accredited by the Computing Accreditation Commission of ABET, http://abet.org/.
+Undergraduate Computer Science majors at Binghamton become effective, versatile coders and software developers using the C, C++, Python and Java programming languages; develop an important foundational understanding of algorithms, computer architecture, and operating systems; and advance to study other cutting-edge topics including machine learning, cybersecurity, cloud computing, data science, mobile computing and more.
+The Bachelor of Science program in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://abet.org/.

 Our programs are designed for students interested in pursuing research studies or careers in computer science and software engineering.
 Our curriculum provides students with a solid theoretical and practical foundation.